Meatballs (film): Home media

-Meatballs was first released on DVD in 1999 by HBO (although Paramount Pictures was behind the original theatrical release and the first VHS and SelectaVision release in the 1980s, and also continues to hold international video rights.)
+Meatballs was first released on DVD in 1999 by HBO (although Paramount Pictures was behind the original theatrical release and the first VHS, Betamax and SelectaVision release in the 1980s, and also continues to hold international video rights.)
 Sony Pictures Entertainment issued a special-edition DVD (with an anamorphic transfer, a director's commentary, and a "Making of" featurette) on June 5, 2007.
 The sequels did not receive the same treatment on re-release.
 However, Lionsgate released the Blu-ray on June 12, 2012, and the DVD reissue on February 22, 2022, which retains the commentary from the Sony DVD but not the featurette.

 Sequels

 Meatballs was followed by three sequels: Meatballs Part II (1984), Meatballs III: Summer Job (1986) and Meatballs 4 (1992), none of which involved either Reitman or Murray.
 Only Meatballs III had any relation to the story or characters of the original, featuring Patrick Dempsey as Rudy Gerner.